Mcclujdd/bugTracker/README.md

 Bug Tracker is a web based interface for tracking bugs in software projects in an extremely simple, yet effective, way.

 ## Installation

-Local installation unavailable at this time.(but it is on the horizon!)
+The intention of this site is not to be hosted externally at this stage.

+Localhost is an easy option for using on a machine.

+In order to run with database functionality, one can use the following:
+ - PHP (for database integration)
+ - MySQL Server (for database hosting)
+ - Apache Server (for hosting site)

 ## Usage
 ```